Every Marvel Movie We Really Want to See After ‘Avengers 4’

 Avengers 4 will mark the end of the Marvel Cinematic Universe as we know it.
 But Marvel Studios is planning far in advance.
 The company’s president, Kevin Feige, told Vanity Fair that they have at least 20 movies on the docket.
 Additionally, he said these movies will be completely different than what’s come before and that there will be two periods in the Marvel movies: pre-Avengers 4 and post-Avengers 4.

 Feige also suggested the future movies will explore different kinds of characters, as well as different aspects of current characters, confirming that some of the Avengers will continue on past Avengers 4.
-Marvel Studios has only announced two films to follow Avengers 4: the next Spider-Man film and Guardians of the Galaxy Vol. 3.
+Marvel Studios has only announced three films to follow Avengers 4: a second Spider-Man, a second Black Panther, and a third Guardians of the Galaxy.

 But outside of those movies, here’s what we’d like to see from Marvel’s next phase.